Changes we've made

-Alongside a focus on keeping people safe, we're committed to putting patients and families at the heart of everything we do.
+Alongside a focus on keeping people safe, we're committed to people being at the heart of everything we do.

 We're providing better information and more support for patients and families, as well as a rolling programme of training and development for our employees.

 Alongside this, the Fitness to Practise Careline has been set up which is a new support service for the professionals on our register going through a fitness to practise investigation.
 And we continue to offer an independent emotional support line for those who have raised concerns about a registrant, and for witnesses.